surftrips.co

 Frequently asked

-Sele is a mixed break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Sele is a mixed bottom, short fun right-hand sand and boulder point, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Sele